Word embeddings — word2vec and vectors that mean something

 PMI-weighted (V long): [−0.4, 0, 0.7, 0.3, 0] ← log-ratios per vocab word (illustrative)

-A direct consequence: the count-then-factorise route produces the same kind of geometry that supports king − man + woman ≈ queen — the famous analogy arithmetic falls out of either path.
+This means that the count-then-factorise route produces the same kind of geometry that supports king − man + woman ≈ queen — the famous analogy arithmetic falls out of either path.

 Well-tuned PPMI-SVD models match word2vec on standard analogy benchmarks to within a couple of points; same destination, different engineering.